sous-chefs/maven/README.md

 Description
 ===========

 Install and configure maven2 and maven3 from the binaries provided by the maven project

+Has `maven` LWRP for pulling a maven artifact from a maven repository and placing it in an arbitrary location.

+Has `maven_repo` LWRP that allows you to add your custom repo to the list of repos searched for artifacts

 Requirements
 ============